-The 2 hour final exam will assess the students' knowledge and understanding of the topics covered in the course and the ability to apply that understanding to the solution of practical problems.
-The examination paper is devised also to test the students' computational skills, as well as the ability to apply that knowledge to engineering design problems.
-The final exam will be closed book.
+Task Description: This is a closed book 2-hour quiz online assessment item which covers weeks 7 to 12 of the course content.
+The final exam will assess the students' knowledge and understanding of the topics covered in weeks 7-12 in the course and the ability to apply that understanding to the solution of practical problems.

+Criteria and Marking: The examination paper is devised to test the students' computational skills, as well as the ability to apply that knowledge to engineering design problems.
 Marks will be awarded according to correctness of the procedures, accuracy of the solutions and clarity of the presentation.
+Submission: online quiz/exam